wrightben/codeeval/String Permutations.md

 However, the basic algorithm is the same for longer words.
 In the case of the word *help*, the function below will produce 8 of the permutations: *help, elph, lphe, phel*, and the inverse of each: *pleh, hple, ehpl, lehp*.

 We know that there are 24 permutations when we use all four letters according to N!, or (4\*3\*2\*1).
 So where are the other 16 permutations?
 We need to shift a letter and perform the same inverse function.
 If we take *help*, and make it *ehlp*, and then run the inverse funcation again, we’ll produce another 8 of the permutations.
-To get the missing 8, we’ll need to shift again and make *ehlp* into *elhp*.
+To get the remaining 8, we’ll need to shift again and make *ehlp* into *elhp*.

 But how do we know how many times we have to shift?
 The answer is ((n)!/(2n))-1.
 So, for a 3-letter word like *hat*, we don’t need to shift at all.
 For a 4-letter word like *help*, we shift (24/8) – 1 = 2 times.